reedmideke/reedmideke.github.io/debugging/_posts/2021-04-26-adventures-in-crapware-1.md

 USB mice have theoretically been plug-and-play since the last century, but if you want to stop the light show or assign functions to all the buttons, you need to install Razer's[^666] software.

-[^666]: Razer&trade; is presumably a registered trademark of Razer, inc., and is used here solely because it's the name of the company that made thing being discussed.
+[^666]: Razer&trade; is presumably a registered trademark of Razer, inc., and is used here solely because it's the name of the company that made the thing being discussed.
 Lord knows, I don't own it and wouldn't want to.

 OK, whatever.
 How bad can it be?